 Did Brain Injury Cause Securities Trader to Make Poor Investments?

-Before the accident, he earned a substantial income as a securities trader, and personally had several million dollars in stock market investments.
-Four days after the accident he returned to trading, but made numerous imprudent and reckless personal trades that caused him to lose a substantial portion of his own investments.
-Also, despite living modestly for several years, he went out and bought a lavish new home that he could not afford, and he ended up embroiled in litigation over it – which he ultimately lost.
-He asserted that his post-accident losses totalled $5 million.
+In the recent B.C.
+Court of appeal decision of Barta v.
+DaSilva the court was asked to consider whether a mild traumatic brain injury suffered by a securities trader in a motor vehicle accident caused him to make poor financial investments which resulted in $5 million of losses.
+In this case, the Plaintiff Barta, was involved in a motor vehicle collision in July 2007 and suffered a mild traumatic brain injury (MTBI) in the form of a slight concussion.
+Before the accident, the Plaintiff earned a substantial income as a securities trader and personally had several million dollars in stock market investments.
+Four days after the accident, the Plaintiff returned to trading, but made numerous imprudent and reckless personal trades that caused him to lose a substantial portion of his own investments.
+In addition, despite living modestly for several years, the Plaintiff bought a lavish new home that he could not afford and he ended up embroiled in litigation concerning the home which he ultimately lost.
+The Plaintiff asserted that his post-accident losses totalled $5 million.

 The Plaintiff asserted that his accident was the cause of his reckless trading as he claimed that he experienced headaches, fatigue, irritability and nervousness and also had trouble with his memory and concentration since he accident which impaired his ability to make careful judgments.